Saade Vol. 2: Background

 In May 2011, it revealed that Saade would release his upcoming album Saade in two parts.
 As the reason for that Saade said: “I didn't wanna waste too many songs on one album, so I decided to do two parts of my Album Saade.
 We have been working day and night with the sounds, to be correct and find the right synths etc. I just felt that I'm in a great songwriting mood, so I had to release two parts because of all these songs.”
 To do this step, he was inspired by Robyn who released her album Body Talk in three parts.

 From 21 November until 29 November 2011, scandipop.co.uk released previews of the songs.
 On 27 November 2011, wackymusiccrazy.org released previews of the songs Explosive Love, Rocket Science and Fingerprints.

 Track listing

-All album credits taken from the booklet contained within the CD and of the iTunes files.
-The latter track is not included on the iTunes version of the album but credits contained in the physical album booklet.

 Awards, nominations and certifications

-The album was nominated for a Scandipop Award 2011 in the category Best Male Album.
+The album was nominated for a Scandipop Award 2011 in the Best Male Album category.